PowershellScripts/PowershellScripts.github.io/articles/en/Viva/vivagraphapi.md

-Using GET Method and Url https://graph.microsoft.com/beta/employeeexperience/communities/COMMUNITYID/owners?$select=displayName  you can also retrieve the owners of the community.
+Using GET Method and Url https://graph.microsoft.com/beta/employeeexperience/communities/COMMUNITYID/owners  you can also retrieve the owners of the community.

 <img src="/articles/images/VivaGraphAPIOwners.PNG">

-and select the properties of the owners that interest you:
+Use **?$select=displayName** to select the properties of the owners that interest you:

 <img src="/articles/images/VivaGraphAPIOwners2.PNG">